Ludwig von Vincke: Supreme President of Westphalia

-As consequence of Napoleon‘s defeat in the Battle of Leipzig in October 1813, Prussia regained and increased its Westphalian territiories, wherein Vincke became the leading position as Civil Governor in November 1813.
+As consequence of Napoleon‘s defeat in the Battle of Leipzig in October 1813, Prussia regained and increased its Westphalian territories, wherein Vincke became the leading position as civil governor in November 1813.
 After the Congress of Vienna in 1815, the administration of the Kingdom of Prussia was completely reorganized: Vincke was appointed as Supreme President (Oberpräsident) of the new founded Province of Westphalia and in addition as Regional president (Regierungspräsident) of one of its three regions in Münster.

+Furthermore, he was appointed member of the Prussian State Council from its establishment in 1817 until his death.

 In the following peacetime the inner reorganisation of Prussia was going on more into direction of centralization, and with less scope for the provinces, as the reformers had claimed.
-Though repeatedly promised by the King, Prussia remained without a definite constitution and lacked a central parliament; only provincial parliaments with consultative, but not decisive competence was constituted since 1823, formed by representatives of the nobility and the main tax payers.
+Though repeatedly promised by the King, Prussia remained without a definite constitution and lacked a central parliament; only provincial parliaments with consultative, not decisive competence were constituted since 1823, formed by representatives of the nobility and the main tax payers.
 Vincke tried to balance this in a certain way as representant of Westphalia with regard to the government.
 Among the Supreme Presidents he was part of a "liberal group" together with his colleagues of the Rhenanian provinces and Theodor von Schön of the Province of Prussia.
-They tried to bundle their influence by common memoranda and informal meetings, until Chancellor Karl August von Hardenberg did not allow such meetings without his personal permission.
+They tried to bundle their influence by common memoranda and informal meetings, until Chancellor Karl August von Hardenberg forbade such meetings without his personal permission.

 Vincke was busy to improve the infrastructure of the province, to reform the agricultural situation, and to develop the industrial forces.
-He was faced to the challenge to integrate the new province, composed of more than 20 former territories with different traditions.
+He was faced to the challenge to integrate the new province, composed of more than 20 former territories of the extinct Holy Roman Empire with different traditions.

-Especially the opposition of the catholic regions to the Protestant majority in Prussia, of which the King was the supreme Protestant bishop, lead to occasional conflicts.
+Especially the opposition of the Catholic regions, dominating in Westphalia, to the Protestant majority in Prussia, of which the King was the supreme Protestant bishop, lead to occasional conflicts.
 Vincke himself was a devout Lutheran, and Catholic liturgy disconcerted him.
-Under Prussian government the catholic nobility had lost its former political influence, and great differences in theologically based ideas of school education or interconfessional marriages arose.
-Nevertheless, Vincke was well acquainted with leading Catholics as the conciliant Bishop Ferdinand August von Spiegel, but stood in permanent opposition to the narrow-minded Vicar General Clemens August Droste zu Vischering.
+Under Prussian government the Catholic nobility had lost its former political influence, and great differences in theologically based ideas of school education or interconfessional marriages arose.
+Nevertheless, Vincke was well acquainted with leading Catholics like the conciliant Bishop Ferdinand August von Spiegel, but stood in permanent opposition to the narrow-minded Vicar General Clemens August Droste zu Vischering.
 On the other hand, he was sceptical to the Protestant movements of Pietism and Christian revival.
-When after the ordered unification of Lutherans and Calvinists in the Prussian Union of Churches a new agenda for worship, written under personal collaboration of King Frederick William III, was to be implemented, a lot of parishes refused to accept it; in his capacity as President of the Consistory of Westphalia Vincke helped to find a compromise after some years.
+When after the ordered unification of Lutherans and Calvinists in the Prussian Union of Churches a new agenda for worship, written under personal collaboration and supervision of King Frederick William III, had to be implemented, a lot of parishes refused to accept it; in his capacity as President of the Consistory of Westphalia Vincke helped to find a compromise after some years.